 The mechanism was triggered on 25 February 2015 after heavy floods started affecting the northern part of the country.
 The flooding had been caused by accumulating rainfall since January, causing the River Acre to overflow.

 A Recommended Practice elaborated by UN-SPIDER's Regional Support Office in Ukraine, was used by to create maps in a recent activation of the International Charter: Space and Major Disasters for the Plurinational State of Bolivia.

-Bolivia: UN-SPIDER RSO Recommended Practice used in International Charter activation
+Bolivia: Recommended Practice by Ukraine RSO used in International Charter activation

 Scientists at the German Aerospace Center (DLR) recently developed a satellite-based map of human settlements, with a precision currently unparalleled by other global surveys.
 The maps are based on data of the German radar satellites TerraSAR-X and TanDEM-X captured from an altitude of 500 kilometres.

 On 15 June 2007, the German TerraSAR-X radar satellite was launched from Russia's Baikonur Cosmodrome in Kazakhstan marking the beginning of a new era in German remote sensing.
 In its fifth year in space TerraSAR-X has served its planned life-span, but is expected to continue functioning for several years.
 "TerraSAR-X has now been operating almost flawlessly for five years.